DmC: Devil May Cry: Future

-While the core combat system of Devil May Cry 5 remains grounded in the design philosophy of earlier titles, the game’s adoption of more modern animation techniques, responsive control schemes, and a heightened cinematic aesthetic has been attributed in part to lessons learned during the development of DmC.
+Although DmC: Devil May Cry exists as a reboot distinct from the original continuity of the series, members of Capcom's development team have acknowledged that the game influenced design choices in Devil May Cry 5, the next mainline game in the series.
+While the core combat system of Devil May Cry 5 remains grounded in the design philosophy of earlier titles, the game's adoption of more modern animation techniques, responsive control schemes, and a heightened cinematic aesthetic has been attributed in part to lessons learned during the development of DmC.